flypaperwhale/cart263/Projects/P1-Monkey-Business/assets/images/README.md

 # Images folder

-Most images taken from snapshots of Fire Walk with Me by David Lynch and manipulated
+Most images taken from snapshots of Fire Walk with Me by David Lynch and manipulated thanks to gimp

 Monkey face https://www.researchgate.net/figure/Facial-expressions-of-dominance-in-the-rhesus-macaque-The-image-on-the-left-shows-a_fig1_327438929